rahulnikam2002/easy-csv-parser/README.md

 ## Key Features

-**csv-to-object** offers the following key features to simplify your CSV data processing tasks:
+**easy-csv-parser** offers the following key features to simplify your CSV data processing tasks:

 - **Effortless CSV Retrieval**: Fetch and parse CSV data from a specified URL